DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 * *oidc-userinfo* - Supporting the Userinfo part of OpenID Connect
 * *oidc-session* - Custom stuff, outside the spec of OIDC, supporting the login app.

 If you want to demonstrate only token or code issuance (including JWT issuance) via OIDC, then you need only the core and session proxies.
+This demonstration does not illustrate the userinfo or discovery pieces of OIDC.